 Ando does not simply throw polygons onto the screen.
 His methodology prioritizes dynamic lighting and aggressive contrast to simulate the texture of pencil on paper.
-In productions like Ajin, the characters' movement maintains an intentional stiffness that evokes stop-motion, while in Gambo (Short Peace) he explores brittle organic textures.
-The result is a 3D that does not seek plastic perfection, but rather the expressiveness of the imperfect stroke.
+In productions like Ajin, the movement of characters maintains an intentional stiffness that evokes stop-motion, while in Gambo (Short Peace) he explores brittle organic textures.
+The result is a 3D that does not seek plastic perfection, but the expressiveness of the imperfect stroke.

 When CGI becomes more human than some humans 🤖